 - Seismic stabilization of perimeter embankments and dikes

 - Cutoff walls for groundwater control and contaminant migration

 - Drainage and dewatering of tailings

 Cleanup of contaminated sites

 Keller can help with redevelopment efforts of brownfields or landfills using geotechnical methods such as soil mixing, jet grouting, slurry walls, and water treatment systems.

 Excavation and removal still represent a leading method of remediating contaminated sites.
 Keller performs highly surgical and mass removal of impacted media, including soils, sediments, and chemical residuals.
-Moretrench Industrial, a Keller company, also has specialty earthwork capabilities in materials other than typical soil.
+Moretrench Industrial, a Keller company, has specialty earthwork capabilities in materials other than typical soil.
 Many of our projects include a shoring system to ensure safety.
 Additional methods safely remove contamination adjacent to buildings, under power lines, and near active plant operations.

 Stabilization can reduce the mobility of hazardous substances and contaminants in the environment through physical and chemical means.
 We use a unique blend of reagents to trap or immobilize contaminants within the contaminated soil or sludge.